 Inflammation around one or both sides the spinal cord, which may lead to pain, muscle stiffness, or paralysis

 SLE may cause complications during pregnancy.
 There may be a flare-up of symptoms, kidney problems, or

-miscarriage, or growth problems wiht the baby during pregnancy.
+, or growth problems with the baby during pregnancy.

 5/6/2011 DynaMed's Systematic Literature Surveillance

 A systematic review and meta-analysis of pregnancy outcomes in patients with systemic lupus erythematosus and lupus nephritis.

 Last reviewed May 2014 by Michael Woods, MD

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.